-Tropes occuring in the game
+Tropes occurring in the game

 - Anti-Hoarding: If you don't have a warehouse, you can't stock remaining barrels once ships are loaded.
 And even if you have one, you can stock a very limited amount.

-- Awesome, but Impractical: Unless very specific set of plantations happens early on, big processing building for sugar is this.
+- Awesome, but Impractical: Unless a very specific set of plantations happens early on, big processing building for sugar is this.

 - Boring, but Practical: